 2 tablespoons minced parsley

-To make the soup: Return the strained broth to the soup pot and bring to a simmer.
-Add diced carrots and celery and cook until tender, about 15 minutes.
-While vegetables are cooking, shred chicken.
+To make the soup: Heat olive oil over medium heat in the stock pot.
+Add diced carrots and celery and cook until tender, about 7 minutes, until softened but not browned.
+Pour in the chicken stock and bring to a boil.
 Add the egg noodles and cook until soft; timing depends on brand and thickness (I used thin egg noodles that took 3 minutes, but others can take longer).
 Add chicken and cook until heated throughout, about 1-2 more minutes.

 Remove from heat and stir in parsley.
-If you want a more liquidy soup, add a bit of water.
 Season to taste with salt and pepper.